AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-3. If the target of an assignment operation is an object of an anonymous access-to-object type (including copy-in for a parameter), then the source shall be a name denoting a part of a stand-alone object, a part of a parameter, or a call to a traversal function.
+3. If the target of an assignment operation is an object of an anonymous access-to-object type (including copy-in for a parameter), then the source shall be a name denoting a part of a stand-alone object, a part of a parameter, or a part of a call to a traversal function.

    [Redundant: One consequence of this rule is that every allocator is of a named access type.]